reahr/GIH/README.md

 # GIH AEM

-This README is for those who intend to edit the [GIH](http://as.nyu.edu/irelandhouse.html) site regularly and an introduction on how to format different components within the site using simple HTML and CSS.
+This README is for those who intend to edit the [GIH](http://as.nyu.edu/irelandhouse.html) site regularly and want an introduction on how to format different components within the site using simple HTML and CSS.

 Insert code into a "Generic Content" component, expand editor, and click on the second `</>` button.